 Digital wrestling cards also appeared on the scene during this time.
 Made by Topps as part of their Slam series, these “cards” would be sent directly to the customers’ smartphones and introduce many more wrestling images for people to collect.
 Although there wouldn’t be a physical card for a collector to keep and own, many see digital cards more as a game to be played.
 Some of these digital cards still do sell on the secondary market and have value to collectors even though it is just an image that one does not actually own.

 In 2020, wrestling trading cards and sports card collecting in general experienced a bit of a resurgence due to the Covid pandemic.
 The popularity of YouTube videos would also bring many collectors and gatekeepers of the wrestling trading card hobby together for the first time.
 Many interesting topics in the wrestling trading card hobby have been discussed and a lot of new information was put out to the wrestling card universe.

 We look forward to this next decade in the wrestling trading card hobby.
 Upper Deck have just signed on to produce the first official AEW cards.
-Topps is not showing any signs of slowing down and more and more custom sets from around the world are out there to be found.
+Panini will be the new manufacturer for all WWE trading cards and more and more custom sets from around the world will be put out there to be found.
 The value of wrestling trading cards has been steadily on the rise and many rookie or first appearance cards are being sent for grading that will fetch all-time high prices.
 It is a great time to be a wrestling trading card collector and the future does indeed look bright for the hobby.